ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 ~~~~
 {: #attestationconfig title="Configuring the \<attestation\> Event Stream"}

 {: #YANG-Module}
 # YANG Module

 This YANG module imports modules from {{-rats-yang-tpm-charra}} and {{RFC8639}}.
 It is also work-in-progress.

 ~~~~ YANG
 <CODE BEGINS> ietf-rats-attestation-stream@2020-12-15.yang
 {::include ietf-tpm-remote-attestation-stream@2020-12-15.yang}
 <CODE ENDS>
 ~~~~

+{: #otherstreams}
+# Event Streams for Conceptual Messages

+Analogous to the {{RFC8639}} compliant \<attestation\> Event Stream for the conveyance of remote attestation Evidence as defined in Section {{attestationstream}}, additional Event Streams can be defined for this YANG augment.
+Additional Event Streams require separate YANG augment specifications that provide the Event Stream definition and optionally a content format definition either via subscriptions to YANG datastores or dedicated YANG Notifications.
+It is possible to use either YANG subscription methods to other YANG modules for RATS Conceptual Messages or to define Event Streams for other none-YANG-modeled data.
+In the context of RATS Conceptual Messages, both options MUST be a specified via YANG augments to this specification.

 # Security Considerations